Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 60S and 60N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 60 degrees South and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.76 degrees Kelvin in November 2025, compared to 0.70 in October.
+In both land and oceanic locations at latitudes between 60 degrees South and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.46 degrees Kelvin in April 2026, versus 0.53 in March.

 History.
-Here's a peek at some descriptive statistics we calculated on the whole sample: the anomaly had a mean value of -0.26 degrees Kelvin; it reached a trough of -1.07 in January 1861; it recorded its maximum of 1.05 in September 2023.
+Here's a peek at some simple statistics we computed on the entire sample: the anomaly had a mean value of -0.52 degrees Kelvin; it hit a minimum of -1.32 in March 1917; it recorded a maximum of 0.75 in September 2023.

 Latest values